pinnaculum/levior/README.md

 ## Usage

-*levior* can be configured from the command-line or via a *YAML* config file (if a config file is provided, settings from both sources are merged to create a unique config, with the config file settings taking precedence).
+*levior* can be configured from the command-line or via a *YAML* config file If a config file is provided, settings from both sources are merged to create a unique config, with the config file settings taking precedence.
 See [the example config file](https://gitlab.com/cipres/levior/-/raw/master/examples/levior.yaml).
 URL rules can only be configured with a config file.

 levior uses the [OmegaConf library](https://omegaconf.readthedocs.io) to